robertvazan/rvscaffold/guidelines/README.md

 ### `CONTRIBUTING.md`

 This file provides guidance for contributors.
+See the [CONTRIBUTING.md example](example-contributing.md) for a recommended template.
 It should cover:

 - Links to authoritative repositories (GitHub, Bitbucket).
-- How to submit issues and pull requests.
+- Guidance on how to submit issues and pull requests.
 - A statement that contributions will be licensed under the project's license.
+- If the project contains generated code, a note about how it is managed.
+Scripts for code generation are typically placed in the `scripts/` directory.
 - Any project-specific exceptions to the guidelines in this repository.

 ### `.gitignore`